NxPKG/khulnasoft-docs/content/railgun/user-guide/railgun-execution.md

 {{<render file="_railgun-deprecation-notice.md">}}

-Railgun consists of two programs: `rg-listener` and `rg-sender`. `rg-listener` is to be installed at a hosting provider or end-user environment and listens for WAN connections. `rg-sender` is to be installed at Cloudflare locations and establishes connections across the WAN.
+Railgun consists of two programs: `rg-listener` and `rg-sender`. `rg-listener` is to be installed at a hosting provider or end-user environment and listens for WAN connections. `rg-sender` is to be installed at Khulnasoft locations and establishes connections across the WAN.

 `rg-sender` acts as an HTTP proxy and accepts HTTP requests (with the `CF-ORIGIN-IP` and `CF-WAN-ID` headers) and sends them across the WAN to the `rg-listener` which then contacts the real web server.